jamestmartin/desert-of-the-surreal/conjectures/realizability.md

 to explain the proof semantics of the rest of our type theories.
 (It will only continue to grow deeper.)

+Side-note: although morally, `¬A` is irrelevant, in programming languages which take some liberties in their correspondence with type theory (e.g. languages like Haskell), it is not necessarily entirely irrelevant; it may perform side-effects or get caught in an infinite loop.
+Of course, it makes no difference in a consistent theory, but many programming languages are inconsistent because many forms of inconsistency (such as turing-completeness) are desirable from a programming point of view, while having relatively small harmful effects for the most part.

 ### Dual Intuitionistic Type Theory
 Dual intuitionistic type theory is described by entailments `x : A ⊢ Δ` where `x` is a coterm of type `A` and `Δ` is a context of copremises which assign types to covariables.